nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Redoing undone commands: `redo`

 Redo the previous command that has been undone.
-The undone command can only be redone provided that you did not call any commands that will modify data prior to redo.
+The undone command can only be redone if the previous command was `undo` or a command that does not modify any data.

 Format: `redo`

 Example:
-1. Valid Successive Redo and Undo commands
+1. Valid Redo command
    1. `edit 1 n/Joe Doe` modifies name of the first student.
    2. `undo` undoes the modification.
 Name of first student returns to original name before `edit` command.
-   3. `redo` redoes the edit command.
-The name of the first student will be `Joe Doe` now.

-2. Valid Redo command
-   1. `edit 1 n/Joe Doe` modifies name of the first student.
-   2. `undo` undoes the modification.
-Name of first student returns to original name before `edit` command.
    3. `day` displays the calendar for today.
 This command **does not modify any data**.
    4. `redo` redoes the edit command.
 The name of the first student will be `Joe Doe` now.

-3. Invalid Redo command
+2. Invalid Redo command
    1. `edit 1 n/Joe Doe` modifies name of the first student.
    2. `undo` undoes the modification.
 Name of first student returns to original name before `edit` command.
    3. `ledit 2 1 date/3 Nov 2021` modifies the start date of the first lesson of the second student.
 This command **modifies data**.